THE CHRONOS TRILOGY

-The Chronos Trilogy (1999), curated by James Cavello of Westwood Gallery NYC, is one of the largest glass sculpture commissions in the world.
+The Chronos Trilogy (1998), curated by James Cavello of Westwood Gallery NYC, is one of the largest glass sculpture commissions in the world.
 The project is an artistically rendered twenty-five ton homage to the history of Hong Kong; the sculptures now animate the foyer of Lincoln House, a sixty-five story office tower.
-The goal was to commission a grand scale work in keeping with the architectural environment and visible through the glass-enclosed lobby, for the purpose of landmark artistic design and to block the view of a structure undergoing a ten year redevelopment project.
+The goal was to commission a grand scale work in keeping with the architectural environment and visible through the glass-enclosed lobby.
 The trilogy was commissioned by Swire Properties and it includes a trio of glass sculptures, each of them representing a facet of time, the past, the present and the future.

 SEA OF TIME

 On a scale never before seen with glass, the largest sculpture measures 100 feet long and 23 feet high.
 This freestanding work has enormous undulating curves as it waves in and out through space.
 As Hong Kong is surrounded by sea, an analogy of water is created through the enormous curves of the sculpture.

 "Sea of Time" represents the present, but it is also about transition, the passage of time from the past to the future.
 Movement is personified by shapes carved within the glass, uniquely achieved by the artist through skillful sand blasting.
 Deeply carved waves and repetitive patterns of texture and color draw an analogy to the sea and its ceaseless rhythms.
 Along the sculpture's over 100 feet horizontal span, patterns of disks similar to those in "Vestige" evolve into richly colored squares and finally into sleek, cool contemporary-looking grids.